danielk43/selenium_demo/README.md

 Running the image with these .cs and .csproj files mounted will compile the project and execute NUnit framework testing

 Logging into the Publix website is not supported in the curent config, so LOGIN_* build args can be skipped
-Screen resolution default is 1920x1080 and can be ommitted also
+Screen resolution default is 1920x1080 and can be omitted also

 ```
 docker build \